evantahler/nodePhidgets/readme.md

 ## Usage

-The most common way to interact with a *phidgets* board is to set up listeners for the whatever you are interested in.
+The most common way to interact with a *phidgets* board is to set up listeners for whatever you are interested in.
 For example, this code will log to the console all changes detected on the analog sensor inputs of the device: